 This lets your team get really specific about customer experience, making ETAs more accurate and allowing for a far greater range of unexpected factors.
 It also gives you total visibility over your drivers and their timings.

-Thirdly, eLogii enables you to update and re-optimise routes live while drivers are in transit.
-If a customer has to dash out at their designated slot, it’s a simple drag-and-drop operation to reorder the driver’s task list - and the technology will recalculate the optimal routes and new delivery times.
+Thirdly, eLogii enables you to update and re-optimize routes live while drivers are in transit.
+If a customer has to dash out at their designated slot, it’s a simple drag-and-drop operation to reorder the driver’s task list – and the technology will recalculate the optimal routes and new delivery times.

 You might think a tool with so many options would be complicated to use.
 That’s not the case with eLogii.
 The user interface is extremely straightforward, and the learning curve has been designed by UX experts to be very easy to grasp.